dh-notes/pandoc-workflow/main.md

 # Useful Resources
 Should you run into trouble, there is no better place to start looking for support than John MacFarlane's [site](https://leanpub.com/) and the affiliated [mailing list](https://groups.google.com/forum/#!forum/pandoc-discuss).
 At least two "Question and Answer" type sites can field questions on Pandoc: [Stack Overflow](http://stackoverflow.com/questions/tagged/pandoc) and [Digital Humanities Q&A](http://digitalhumanities.org/answers/).
 Questions may also be asked live, on Freenode IRC, #Pandoc channel, frequented by a friendly group of regulars.

 Although we suggest starting out with a simple editor, many (70+, according to [this blog post](http://web.archive.org/web/20140120195538/http://mashable.com/2013/06/24/markdown-tools/)) other, Markdown-specific alternatives to MS Word are available online, and often free of cost.
 From the standalone ones, we liked [Mou](http://mouapp.com/), [Write Monkey](http://writemonkey.com), and [Sublime Text](http://www.sublimetext.com/).
 Several web-based platforms have recently emerged that provide slick, graphic interfaces for collaborative writing and version tracking using Markdown.
-These include: <prose.io>,  [Authorea](https://www.authorea.com/), [Penflip](https://www.penflip.com/), [Draft](https://draftin.com/), and [Editorially](https://editorially.com/).
+These include: [prose.io](www.prose.io), [Authorea](www.authorea.com), [Penflip](www.penflip.com), [Draft](www.draftin.com), and [Editorially](www.editorially.com).

 But the ecosystem is not limited to editors.
 [Gitit](http://gitit.net/) and [Ikiwiki](https://github.com/dubiousjim/pandoc-iki) support authoring in Markdown with Pandoc as parser.
-To this list we may a range of tools that generate fast, static webpages, [Yst](https://github.com/jgm/yst), [Jekyll](https://github.com/fauno/jekyll-pandoc-multiple-formats), [Hakyll](http://jaspervdj.be/hakyll/), and [bash shell script](https://github.com/wcaleb/website) by the historian Caleb MacDaniel.
+To this list we may a range of tools that generate fast, static webpages, [Yst](https://github.com/jgm/yst), [Jekyll](github.com/fauno/jekyll-pandoc-multiple-formats), [Hakyll](http://jaspervdj.be/hakyll/), and [bash shell script](https://github.com/wcaleb/website) by the historian Caleb MacDaniel.

 Finally, whole publishing platforms are forming around the use of Markdown.
 Markdown to marketplace platform [Leanpub](https://leanpub.com) could be an interesting alternative to the traditional publishing model.
 And we ourselves are experimenting with academic journal design based on GitHub and Readtheocs.org (tools usually used for technical documentation).

 Besides Markdown, Pandoc can handle many more formats that are worth exploring.
 Your notes, blog entries, code documentation, and wikis can all be authored in Markdown.
 Increasingly, many platforms like Wordpress and GitHub render Markdown natively.
 In the long term, your research will benefit from such unified workflows, making it easier to save, search, share, and organize your materials.^[The source files for this document can be found on <https://github.com/dhcolumbia/pandoc-workflow>.
 Use the "raw" option when viewing in GitHub to see the source Markdown.
 The authors would like to thank Alex Gil, his colleagues from Columbia's Digital Humanities Center, and the participants of openLab at the Studio in the Butler library for testing the code in this tutorial on a variety of platforms.]

-# Bibliography